jackmiller2708/Programming/Notes/OOP/The Fall of the Four OOP Pillars.md

 ## Encapsulation

-As we discussed earlier, encapsulation is [[The Trojan Horse of Encapsulation|the trojan horse of OOP]].
+Encapsulation is [[The Trojan Horse of Encapsulation|the trojan horse of OOP]].
 It is actually a glorified global mutable state and makes the _unsafe_ code appear safe.
 An unsafe coding practice is a pillar that OOP programmers rely on in their day-to-day job…

 ## Abstraction